 - You can only use one dollar-off coupon with a BOGO deal.
 Period.

-20. “Filler” items are the workaround to Walgreens’ MFR coupon rule.
+15. “Filler” items are the work-around to Walgreens’ MFR coupon rule.

-You can’t have more manufacturer coupons than items — remember my BOGO example?
+You can’t have more manufacturer coupons than items — remember the BOGO example in tip #13?

 Let’s say you want to take advantage of a Buy 2 Get 1 Free offer, which also earns you $3 in RR.
 You’ve got $3 in RR to spend from a previous purchase and you also have two manufacturer coupons, one for each item in the “Buy” portion of the offer.
 That’s three manufacturer coupons total.